Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourced-domain-model.md

 }
 ```

-The `AppendEvent` passes the incoming events to the `TicketState` projection logic,
-Thus generating the in-memory representation of the ticket’s current state:

 Contrary to the implementation we saw in the previously,
 The event-sourced aggregate’s `RequestEscalation` method,
 Doesn’t explicitly set the `IsEscalated` flag to `true`.

+Instead,
-Instead, it instantiates the appropriate event and passes it to the `AppendEvent` method.
+It instantiates the appropriate event,
+And passes it to the `AppendEvent` method.

 All events added to the aggregate’s events collection,
 Are passed to the state projection logic in the `TicketState` class,